Inoxoft/data-focused-programming/1_HISTORY.md

 ---

-90
+# 90s
-Age of Windows, SAP
+* Age of Windows, SAP
-NextStep, Pixar
+* NextStep, Pixar
-ARM in gameboy advance
+* ARM in gameboy advance
-Java (Closed)
+* Java (Closed)
-Jobs bios, Gates
-IE on a Mac
+* IE on a Mac
-Netscape
+* Netscape

 ---

-2000
+# 2000
-Flash
+* Flash
-iPod and Linux
+* iPod and Linux
-Xbox (DirectX Box)
+* Xbox (DirectX Box)
-PowerPC byebye
+* PowerPC byebye
-China
+* China
-Just for fun book
+* Linus Torvalds-- Just for Fun
-Microsoft Monopoly
+* Microsoft Monopoly
-IBM and Lenovo
+* IBM and Lenovo
-Safari!
+* Safari!
-Chrome!
+* Chrome!
 Open Source handoff part 2

 ---

-2010
+# 2010
-AWS
+* AWS
-Apple no more Xserve
+* Apple no more Xserve
-iPhone and Web Apps
+* iPhone and Web Apps
-Macos is Unix (BSD note)
+* Macos is Unix (BSD note)
-Cross platform phonegap xaramin trash
+* Cross platform phonegap xaramin
-Russia China Firewall
+* Russia China Firewall

 ---

-2020
+# 2020
-Azure and Return of MSFT
+* Azure and Return of MSFT
-WSL and winloveslinuz
+* WSL and Windows/Linux Merge
-Return of PWAs
+* Return of PWAs
-Open Source
+* Open Source
-Google FB Monopoly
+* Google FB Monopoly
-AI and Big Data
+* AI and Big Data
-Switch ARM and end of Playstation?
+* Switch ARM and end of Playstation?
 One platform to rule all?

 ---

-Takeaways
+# Takeaways
-Unix philosophy works.
-Small tools do one thing well Data is Gold
+* Unix philosophy works.
+Small tools do one thing well
+* Data is Gold
-OS's and Browsers are both huge efforts, beyond scope of a single company or person Open Source is strong, on a grassroots level.
+* OS's and Browsers are both huge efforts, beyond scope of a single company or person
+* Open Source is strong, on a grassroots level.
-Trust communities!
+* Trust communities!
-Front Ends come and go.
+* Front Ends come and go.
 Lots of incentive for companies to make them easy...
 Back ends stick around a long time and are stickier...
-Old software dies hard (Windows, Costco using IBM, SAP) Open Source as a sustainable Saas solution?
+* Old software dies hard (Windows, Costco using IBM, SAP)
+* Open Source as a sustainable Saas solution?
-Golden Handcuff Problem and an open foundation as solution.
+* Golden Handcuff Problem and an open foundation as solution.
-Nowhere to hide.
+* Nowhere to hide.
 Stallmans struggle for personal computing.
-Even OpenBSD has Darpa funding Commodity Hardware and Drivers. cant have nice things and not pay... works for servers tho!!!
+Even OpenBSD has Darpa funding
+* Commodity Hardware and Drivers. cant have nice things and not pay... works for servers tho!!!
-Laptop tech hasnt changed... https://solar.lowtechmagazine.com/2020/12/how-and-why-i-stopped-buying-new-laptops.html
+* Laptop tech hasnt changed... https://solar.lowtechmagazine.com/2020/12/how-and-why-i-stopped-buying-new-laptops.html

 ---